KrzysztofKosmala/ticket-manager/README.md

 🗄️ **Data layer** and versioning Each microservice has its own, isolated database, in accordance with the Database per service principle.
 The system uses PostgreSQL as a relational database engine, and access to data is provided using Spring Data JPA (ORM).

-Changes to the database structure are managed using Flyway, which enables:
+Changes to the database structure are managed using liquibase, which enables:

 automatic versioning of the database schema,